Cost: $ 1,395.00 per student

 This “hands-on” practical advanced ultrasonic course includes shear wave and refracted longitudinal wave techniques for detection, characterization, and flaw sizing.
 Detection and signal characterization techniques will cover the effects of echo dynamics, rise and fall time, and pulse duration for the identification of the ultrasonic signals.

-Sizing applications will cover Time of Flight (TOF) and Delta Time of Flight methods for ID Creeping Waves, Tip Diffraction, Bi-Modal, and Focused Refracted Longitudinal and Refracted Shear Waves, including the use of Phased Array.
+Sizing applications will cover Time of Flight (TOF) and Delta Time of Flight methods for ID Creeping Waves, Tip Diffraction, Bi-Modal, and Focused Refracted Longitudinal and Refracted Shear Waves.
 These methods are very effective for sizing shallow, mid wall or deep flaws.